stasjok/btrfsmaintenance-formula/README.md

 This state will configure the `btrfsmaintenance` and has a dependency on `btrfsmaintenance.install` via include list.

+By default configuration options match defaults except that `btrfsmaintenance` will scrub/balance not only `/` but all mounted btrfs filesystems (special word/mountpoint `auto`).

 ### btrfsmaintenance.clean

 *Meta-state (This is a state that includes other states).*